 The best way to stand out when you apply for roles is to start your research even before application stage.
 Get a solid idea of who the company is that you are applying to (if disclosed) and exactly what they are looking for.
 Run through that job description with a fine tooth comb and qualify your skills against their requirements.
 Do you tick all the boxes?
 Have you worked with a similar account?
 Do you currently work at a competitor?
 If all three answers are YES (or at least the answer to the first question is yes), then make sure this is highlighted in your CV.
 Writing a cover letter is all well and good, but your CV is the most important way of showing off your competencies.

-We get a lot of candidates who have spent considerable time in education but don’t have professional experience and are applying to roles that require x amount of professional experience.
+Many candidates spend considerable time in education but don’t have professional experience.
 What do you think about that?

 A really good way for entry level, or in-education candidates to figure out what type of post producing they want to do, is through work experience.
 It’s a brilliant way to gain hands on (usually unpaid) professional experience in an established profession environment where you an shadow producers, ask lots of questions and sometimes even get a job at the end of it.
 Another amazing thing about work experience?
 You can put it on your CV!
 Just make sure it clearly shows it was work experience.

-What’s the difference of working in a post house, in an advertising agency post and in broadcast post?
-Why do people choose one over the other?
+What’s the difference of working in Post Production in a post house, in an advertising agency and in a broadcaster?

 People choose to work at Post houses because you get to work with a variety of long form clients, and sometimes get a credit at the end of a show.
 The pace can be very different between long from and short form, with long form being very intricate with a huge investment of time put into a series.